 I asked Eli to roll out two snakes with playdough.
 He placed 3 big bears next to one of the snakes and cut the playdough to show the length.
 He placed 3 small bears next to the other snake and again cut the playdough to show the length.
 It was very clear to him that there is a difference in the two measurements.
 I asked probing questions for him to consider.
 “Why is one snake bigger than the other?”
 “Do you think the same thing would happen if I measure something with my big feet and you measure it with your little feet?”

-Comparing Non-Standard Measurements with a Literature Tie-In
+Comparing Non-Standard Measurements with a Literature Connection

 We decided to see how far I could walk taking five steps (toe to heel) vs. how far he could walk taking five steps.
 We measured things like tables and bookshelves in my feet vs. his feet.
 Then we sat down to read one of my favorite math books ever, How Big Is a Foot?

-In this book, the author helps a child understand the need for “Standard” measurements – like inches, feet and yards.
+In this book, the author helps a child understand the need for “standard” measurements – like inches, feet, and yards.
 It’s a great book to use when your child is ready to transition from measuring with non-standard tools to standard tools!

 Concrete Practice with Standard Measuring Tools